sgiehl/piwik-plugin-GoogleAuthenticator/README.md

 Adds a userbased possibility to use Google Authenticator 2FA as additional login security.
 Each use can enable/disable this feature in his account settings.

-This Plugin is based on the original Piwik Login plugin and needs this one to be active.
-It will not work with other Login Plugin.
+This Plugin is based on the original Piwik Login plugin and needs this one to be installed but not active.

 ATTENTION: Activating Google Authenticator for an account, also requires an auth token for direct API requests with the users token auth.